 However, real surface ages have associated uncertainties that must also be incorporated into the estimated abandonment ages (Fig. 7b).
-The Matlab tool is designed to incorporate this uncertainty, and is explained in the following steps.
-First, we use $\pm 3\sigma$ uncertainty on a{min} to characterise the probability distribution of potential a{min} values.
+The MATLAB tool is designed to incorporate this uncertainty, and is explained in the following steps.
+First, we use $\pm 3\sigma$ uncertainty in a{\min} to characterize the probability distribution of potential a{\min} values.
 In the example schematic (Fig. 7b) we assumed a normal distribution, as is typical for exposure ages of individual boulders, but alternative distributions could be used.
-This distribution of a{min} values is then discretised, and separate probability distributions of τ are calculated for each potential value of a{min} , i.e., repeating Fig. 7a.
-The resulting, temporally shifted probability distributions of τ are weighted according to the probability distribution of a{min} and summed, producing in an overall probability distribution of likely abandonment ages that accounts for uncertainty on the youngest age (Fig. 7c).
-If the uncertainty on a{min} is small compared to τ calculated using Eq.
-2, then incorporating age uncertainty will have little impact on the resulting probability distribution of abandonment ages.
-If the uncertainty on a{min} is large, it will have a greater influence on the final probability distribution of abandonment ages.
+This distribution of a{\min} values is then discretized, and separate probability distributions of τ are calculated for each potential value of a{\min} , i.e. repeating Fig. 7a.
+The resulting, temporally shifted probability distributions of τ are weighted according to the probability distribution of a{\min} and summed, producing an overall probability distribution of likely abandonment ages that accounts for uncertainty in the youngest age (Fig. 7c).
+If the uncertainty in a{\min} is small compared to τ calculated using Eq.
+(2), then incorporating age uncertainty will have little impact on the resulting probability distribution of abandonment ages.
+If the uncertainty on a{\min} is large, it will have a greater influence on the final probability distribution of abandonment ages.